 Early Career Higher Education Researchers (shorter ECHER) is a community of early-career scholars who share a research interest in the interdisciplinary field of higher education.
 The community was established in 2011.

 Since the earliest days ECHER has operated as a loose and mostly informal network of fellow academics, colleagues, and friends, and it has as such acted as a support network for junior scholars who wish to share experiences and resources, support each other, and expand opportunities to meet and collaborate.

-Our work at the moment is focused on the following activities: maintaining ECHER Blog, organizing events (see below), and disseminating information relevant for early-career scholars via social media and our mailing list.
+Our work at the moment is focused on the following activities: managing ECHER Blog, organizing events (see below), and disseminating information relevant for early-career scholars via social media and our mailing list.